Without a doubt, Facebook is THE PLACE for most businesses to build target audiences and generate revenue.

 Want to know how?

-Relevance score only tells you the relevance of your ad to your target demographic.
-But, it doesn’t judge the quality of your ad copy and creatives.
+Relevance score only tells you the relevance of your ad set to your target audience and demographic.
+But, it doesn’t judge the quality of your ad creatives and copy.

 Alright, now that you’ve got an idea of what you must not focus on, let’s explore the 5 metrics that are worth tracking.